Toma400/Nimfire/readme.md

     echo "Space just got used!"
   w.update()

+  if w.getMousePressed(LEFT):
+    echo "Mouse coordinates are: " & w.getMousePos()

 w.finish()
 ```
 For more code examples, visit `examples` folder.
 You can also look at `examples/games`